Tools Guide¶

 return f"Error: Failed to get weather for {city}: {str(e)}"

-Tool with Database Access¶
+Tool with Database Access and Long Timeout¶

 import asyncpg